EiffelWebFramework/ewf_examples/workbook/basics/basics.md

 To generate HTML, we need

 1. Change the Content-Type : "text/html"
-2. Build and HTML page
+2. Build an HTML page

 ```
 class